kildor22/mm-github-pages-starter/collections/_poems/Do you ever feel like you're drifting in the Bootes Void.md

  </p>

  <p>
- The thought of them, out there, existing with you fills you with an emanating warmth that enkindles the light in the dark... for a second.
+ The thought of them existing out there with you fills you with a warmth that kindles the light in the dark... for a second.
 </p>

 <em> {{page.date-written}} </em>